 Affordable housing is a vital component of a community that creates thriving environments for people to live.
 Without it, households may be priced out of our communities due to increasing housing costs.
 To ensure that Boulder provides families and individuals with safe and affordable places to live, the city adopted a new goal in 2019 that 15% of all housing be permanently affordable to low-, moderate-, and middle-income households by 2035.
-To accomplish it, the City of Boulder implemented multiple programs and policies to increase access to affordable housing options.
+To accomplish this, the City of Boulder implemented multiple programs and policies to increase access to affordable housing options.
+Click here to learn more about affordable housing in Boulder.

 What is affordable housing?